Kelly Ripa Sports A Thick Mustache In New Instagram Share

 Kelly Ripa sported a thick mustache in a new Instagram share alongside co-host Ryan Seacrest and guest Tom Selleck to honor the legendary television personality for his guest appearance on their morning talk series Live with Kelly and Ryan.
 The actor appeared on the syndicated show to promote his CBS series Blue Bloods.

-In the cute image, Kelly is seen to Tom’s left, wearing an adorable reddish-orange dress along with the fun, fake facial hair.
-The dress was accented with a small tie at the neck, which Kelly fashioned into a bow, to give the neckline a modest accent.
+In the cute image, Kelly is on Tom’s left wearing an adorable reddish-orange dress along with the fun, fake facial hair.
+The dress was accented with a small tie at the neck, which Kelly fashioned into a bow to give the neckline a modest accent.
 Underneath the dress, Kelly wore a black shell as a pop of color that could be seen in the neckline of the garment.

 She paired the dress with a layer of necklaces and small earrings that hugged her earlobes.